teemu-u/contact-center-hack/Challenge4/README.md

 Alternatively, you can follow the instructions below to set up your local environment.

+After your Codespaces is created, navigate to the **Guide: Setup environment** section below to continue.

 ### Visual Studio Code
 - Windows
     - Install [Visual Studio Code](https://code.visualstudio.com/)